Technology, data and digital are some of the hottest topics in physical activity and sport.

 Promoting Open Data

-Our work with open data start-up, imin, began in 2015 and helped to make early in-roads in bringing together grassroots sport and open data, commitments that have subsequently been adopted in government sport strategy, and through Sport England and the Open Data Institute’s OpenActive movement.
+Our work with open data start-up, imin, began in 2015 and helped to make early in-roads in bringing together grassroots physical activity and sport and open data.
+Commitments that have subsequently been adopted in government sport strategy, and through Sport England and the Open Data Institute’s OpenActive movement.

 Now, through continued advocacy, partnerships and developments like Open Sessions, we are continuing to make open data a central part of strategies for grassroots sport, bringing live opportunities for people to find physical activity to platforms like Get Active London.